Section 1 - Name

 The role of the board shall be to oversee the day to day operation of SecDSM, organize committees and fill board vacancies.
 The board shall have the power to spend money in ways pre-approved in a budget approved by board of Directors.
 The board shall have the power to speak, and appoint a representative to speak, on behalf of the organization to all external bodies and persons.

 Section 2 - Terms

-Officers and directors shall serve in one year terms.
+Officers and directors shall serve in two year terms.

 Section 3 - Board size